 - 1. Record WAVS until you get the files you need.
-The WAVs are stored in the preset specific folder. - Assign the WAVs you want to use to individual pads. - 3.
-Push Preset and then touch File->Pack to create copies of any of the other files used in the preset into the preset folder.
+The WAVs are stored in the preset specific folder. - 2.
+Assign the WAVs you want to use to individual pads. - 3.
+Push HOME until you see the menu screen.
+Touch Presets and then touch File and then Pack to create copies of any of the other files used in the preset into the preset folder.